BepisPoggoLoco/Cryptographic-Sequencer/README.md

 # Code Structure

-The main file (Crytographic_Sequencer.ino) contains the code for the OLED GUI and utilizes the functions from the RFID and IR cloner library.
+The main file (Crytographic_Sequencer.ino) contains the code for the OLED GUI and utilizes the functions from the RFID and IR cloner library (RFIDIRCloner.cpp and RFIDIRCloner.h)

 # Code Logic

-All files are thoroughly commented
+All files are thoroughly commented so each script's core components are explained